Visit Calgary, Canada

 - An annual nine day event from the first Friday in July, the Calgary Stampede is the largest festival in Alberta and draws in large crowds to celebrate cowboy and Wild West culture (see above).

 - The Calgary Fringe Festival, an annual July fixture, features comedy and musical acts, theatre performances and artists.

-Our itineraries will give you suggestions for what is possible when you travel in Calgary, and they showcase routes we know work particularly well.
-Treat them as inspiration, because your trip will be created uniquely by one of our specialists.
+This sample itinerary will give you an idea of what is possible when you travel in Calgary, and showcases routes we know work particularly well.
+Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Calgary

 Places near Calgary

 - Canmore 56 miles away

 - Claresholm 75 miles away

 - Head Smashed-in Buffalo Jump 96 miles away